 The agency team knew that people feel a stronger connection to things that are tangible to make their case: “Abandoned babies are not just a statistic in some report,” says Lubaton.
 “They are real and defenseless and in need of people’s help.”
 To rectify this, they turned to direct marketing to Build Awareness.

 The PSA campaign included printing lifelike photos of babies on doormats and then, leaving them at people’s doorsteps.
 The message read: “Every year hundreds of babies are abandoned in Israel.
 You can help them.”

-As a direct result of this campaign, First Hug got a 162 percent increase in the number of calls made to the hotline.
-Plus, a steady rise in the level of donations made to the agency.
-You can see that this is a real-life story of a direct marketing success for a non-profit
+Likewise, response soared.
+First Hug got a 162% increase in the number of calls made to their hotline as a direct result of this campaign, .
+They also received a steady rise in the level of donations made to the agency.
+Certainly, you can see that this is a real-life story of a direct marketing success for a non-profit

 Non-Profits always need to remember to tug at their prospects heartstrings.
 Be unique.
-Use compelling photos help make your case.
+Above all, use compelling photos help make your case.